 Being exposed means other hunters can see an icon over your head if they are set to hunt you specifically.
 Moving about the map increases your expose, as does incorrectly attacking random characters.
 You’ll also lose favor if your exposure level is too high.
 There are set locations in the map for your to blend in with the environment, be it commenting on a hallway painting, eating/drinking at a table full of food and drink, or conversing with other nearby characters.
 There are plenty of other areas that all accomplish the same task, so make sure to move between them when possible.

 As characters don’t feature any collision, making them freely able to walk and target through each other, this poses a slight issue in crowded situations.
 More than once, I knew exactly who my target was in a group of about six or seven different characters, but couldn't target the proper player.
 My targeting kept switching between two possibilities and in the end, I clicked when my target moved, and I became exposed for trying to murder the wrong person.
 Also, I have no desire to switch out my two selected skills (reveal and counter) as they are overly powerful and the most popular (with flash being the next popular choice).
 At least you will automatically shift position when entering the vignette sections to avoid overlap, most of the time.

 Murderous Pursuits is an enjoyable multiplayer stealth title, if you look past the current lack of content included.
 It is a slower multiplayer title than most people will be used to and I found that thoroughly refreshing.
 There are only a handful of different maps, but honestly, there needs to be more variation as they all involve a larger centralized section with smaller rooms off to the side.
-Murderous Pursuits is best played with friends, as it added a sense of competition among friends over our Discord voice channel.Note: Murderous Pursuits was reviewed based on a digital PC copy of the game, provided by the publisher.
+Murderous Pursuits is best played with friends, as it added a sense of competition among friends over our Discord voice channel.Note: Murderous Pursuits (Early Access) was reviewed on PC.
+A digital copy of the game provided by the publisher.